Andremoniy/cypress-visual-regression-resemble-js/README.md

 ## Mitigating the anti-aliasing effect

 Different [font rasterization](https://en.wikipedia.org/wiki/Font_rasterization) algorithms on Windows and Linux operating systems lead to slight pixel differences in the same page rendering, mainly due to the anti-aliasing filter (known as "AA").
-To a human eye these differences are not noticeable (see the pictures below, one taken on Windows on the left and the other on Linux):
+To the human eye these differences are not noticeable (see the pictures below, one taken on Windows on the left and the other on Linux):

 <img src="img/test-base.png" width=50% height=50%><img src="img/test-actual.png" width=50% height=50%>